 One caveat on a Bull market is that, like all good things, they don’t last forever.
 One must take caution in taking on investments with too much optimism when the market is “bullish” as this could lead to overvalued stocks which could eventually lead to massive losses.

 Winnie the Pooh may be cute and fluffy, but the Bear market isn’t cute at all.
 Basically, the market is a Bear when the economy is slowing down, unemployment rates are rising and stock prices are falling.
 This is when things really go south.
 Due to the decline in stocks, investors tend to become fearful and pessimistic as it could be difficult to find profitable investments.
 But fear not!
 A Bear market eventually recovers and as an investor, there are a couple different measures you can undertake to keep your investment afloat (see: short-selling 101).

 Many believe that the term “Bull” originated from its German root word which means “to blow, inflate, or swell” – tell-tale keywords for a thriving economy.
 However, the most-told origin theory of the term is how the bull fights – it thrusts its thorn up – which is a metaphor for the market going up.
 On the other hand, when a Bear fights, it swings its paws down – a metaphor for the market going down.

-Now that we’ve decoded what a bull and bear market is, you’ll be familiar when it comes up as you go about investing or probably on the next stock market movie.
-When it all gets quite confusing, just remember to “BS”.
+Now that we’ve decoded what a bull and bear market is, you’ll be familiar with it as you invest or probably on the next stock market movie.
+When it all gets quite confusing, remember to “BS”.
 Bull = Spirited; Bear = Sluggish.